Robotechnic/diagraph/internals.typ

 /// - clip (bool): Whether to hide parts of the graph that extend beyond its frame.
 Defaults to `true`.
 /// - debug (bool): Display a red rectangle around each label to help with debugging.
 /// - background (str): A color or gradient to fill the background with.
 If set to `none` (the default), the background will be transparent.
+/// - stretch (bool): if true, the render will be stretched to fit the width and height.
+Otherwise, it will keep it's aspect ratio.
+/// - math-mode (str): The math mode to use for the labels.
+Can be `auto`, `"math"` or `"text"`.
+If set to `auto`, the mode will be determined by label content.
+In `"text"` mode, the label content will be parsed as a string.
+In `"math"` mode, the label content will be parsed as a math expression.
 /// -> content: The rendered graph.
 #let render(
   dot,